Spelling Rules – Phonics – Vowels – Dyslexia – More!

 Dyslexia Can End

 Dyslexia Ends: Dyslexia in reading, spelling, and in writing letters in reverse ends, after learning to spell and after slowing down to write words slowly.

 Logical Learning Style: Dyslexic persons are not learning disabled; they can learn but their learning style is a logical learning style.
 They can memorize the spelling of words after seeing the logic in the way words are spelled.
 Lee, a sixth grader, could not read or spell words but he learned to spell logically.
 See how Lee Learned to Read in a Week!

 Logical Learners become Poor Spellers: When no logical spelling rules are provided, logical learners are the ones who become poor spellers and soon after that, they are told they have dyslexia.
-Understanding how people get dyslexia is half of the solution to ending it and to preventing it before the 3rd grade!
+Understanding how people get dyslexia is half of the solution to ending it!

 Our 10 spelling rules books are designed for logical learners and they are guaranteed to end dyslexia in reading and in spelling, for children and adults.